FabienNeibaf/Calculator/README.md

 # :hash: Calculator

-This project is first of two project in react learning.
+This project is the first of two projects in react.js.
 It is part of [microverse](https://www.microverse.org/) curriculum.

 # :electric_plug: Set up